AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/output-service-java-api-quick.md

              printOptions.setStaple(Staple.on);

              //Create a PostScript output stream based on the form design named Loan.xdp and
-             //the data located in the XML file OutputResult outputDocument = outClient.generatePrintedOutput( PrintFormat.PostScript, "Loan.xdp",
+             //the data in the XML file
+             OutputResult outputDocument = outClient.generatePrintedOutput(
+                     PrintFormat.PostScript,
+                     "Loan.xdp",